R3Conclave/conclave-core-sdk/docs/docs/renewability.md

   * The Conclave JVM and message routing code.

-Other components you might expect to be a part of the TCB aren't, for instance the operating system isn't, nor is the the BIOS or the `aesmd` daemon that handles interaction with Intel's remote attestation assessment servers.
+Other components you might expect to be a part of the TCB aren't, for instance the operating system isn't, nor is the the BIOS nor the `aesmd` daemon that handles interaction with Intel's remote attestation assessment servers.
 Only small parts of the SGX infrastructure and code that runs inside enclaves needs to be operating correctly.

 Intel systems also have a chip called the 'management engine' (ME).
 Although some SGX apps use capabilities from this chip, Conclave doesn't use any ME services and thus the ME isn't a part of the trusted computing base.
+By implication bugs in the ME have no effect on your enclave.

 ## Recovering the TCB